Rohini107/CampusFind-Lost-Found-Management-System/README.md

 ## AI Usage
 ChatGPT was used as a learning/development assistant for planning, code generation, debugging guidance, UI ideas, testing and documentation.
 The student should review, test and understand the code before submission.

-## GitHub
-Create a repository, upload the complete project including README.md, and submit the repository link as required by the assignment.